zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

 If multiple extension upgrades are available for a VM, the upgrades might be batched together, but each extension upgrade is applied individually on a VM.
 A failure on one extension doesn't affect the other extensions that might be upgrading.
 For example, if two extensions are scheduled for an upgrade, and the first extension upgrade fails, the second extension is still upgraded.

 You can also apply Automatic Extension Upgrade when a VM or virtual machine scale set has multiple extensions configured with [extension sequencing](../virtual-machine-scale-sets/virtual-machine-scale-sets-extension-sequencing.md).
-Extension sequencing is applicable for the first-time deployment of the VM.
+Extension sequencing is for the first-time deployment of the VM.
 Any future extension upgrades on an extension are applied independently.

-## Difference between enableAutomaticUpgrade and autoUpgradeMinorVersion
+## Difference between EnableAutomaticUpgrade and AutoUpgradeMinorVersion

 1. `AutoUpgradeMinorVersion`: